omphalos/thermite/README.markdown

 (AFAIK),
 so if you want to do this in another browser, you're out of luck.
-* V8 requires the user to start a debugging session.
-* V8 doesn't provide a way to hot swap from the program itself.
+* V8 requires the user to start a debugging session and doesn't provide a way to hot swap from the program itself.

-Thermite doesn't have any of these restrictions.
+Thermite doesn't have these restrictions.

 I'm not complaining about V8 - I love it.
 But I think there's utility
-in having a cross-platform live code reloading library.
+in having a live code reloading library in the browser.

 Set Up
 ------